Harnessing the Power of Trail Networks

 The team at RTC is committed to connecting trails and building comprehensive trail systems that bring people together and get them where they want to go.
 In eight diverse places across the country, RTC is invested in digging in with hundreds of partners to make trail networks happen.
 These TrailNation projects are incredibly unique but share a common goal: to prove the potential of trails in delivering significant outcomes.
 Check out the work that’s underway.

 RTC has gathered leading trail network projects from across the country—representing communities diverse in size, culture and geography—to join RTC’s TrailNation Projects in an effort to educate and engage a broad coalition of stakeholders committed to the rapid replication of these vital assets nationwide.
-The TrailNation Collaborative will come together for the first time in June in Milwaukee.
+The TrailNation Collaborative came together for the first time in June 2018 in Milwaukee.

-Billings, Mont. ● Colorado Springs, Colo. ● Houston ● Lincoln, Neb.
+Billings, Mont. ● Colorado Springs, Colo. ● Columbus, Ohio ● Houston

-Memphis, Tenn. ● New Orleans ● Portland, Ore. ● Rochester, Minn.
+King County, Wash. ● Lincoln, Neb. ● Memphis, Tenn. ● New Orleans ● Portland, Ore.

-Sacramento, Calif. ● San Diego, Calif. ● Seattle, Wash. ● St. Louis
+Sacramento, Calif. ● San Diego, Calif. ● St. Louis

 The Milwaukee County War Memorial Center overlooks Lake Michigan and is opportunely located on the Oak Leaf Trail, the 120-mile centerpiece of Milwaukee’s extensive trail network.
 The fully paved rail-trail will serve as the backdrop for some Summit events, as participants experience the trail and its role as a critical community connector.
 RTC also has reserved hotel blocks near the venue.